-Floods like the one pictured above do not happen every year.
+Floods like the one pictured below do not happen every year.

 1996 site purchased, 200 Eucalypts and 20 fruit trees planted, chicken house and compost yards constructed.
 Site surveyed with dumpy level at a 25m x 25m grid, scale contour map produced.
 Start-up capital exhausted, tree planting/ design and development business commenced to give money to live on, and finance further farm development.
 Felix was born.